-- Create a standardised template for employees to ‘handover’ before going on leave
+- Create a standardised template for employees to ‘handover’ to cover colleagues before going on leave.

-If the weather turns nice then expect to see last minute requests for leave.
+If the weather turns nice, expect to see last minute requests for leave and maybe even summer holiday clashes.
 Make sure you have a clear process for dealing with these – first come first served?
 Wherever possible, grant it!
 People who take leave when they want it and enjoy it, come back so much more refreshed.

 Finally and perhaps most importantly, how will they all cope when you take a holiday?
 You do take holidays, don’t you?